okraaij/optimisation/README.md

 - The code is provided in MATLAB for the following 7 construction heuristics:
   - the Nearest Neighbour (NN) algorithm
   - the Nearest Merger algorithm
-  - the Clarke & Wright savings procedure
+  - the Clarke & Wright savings algorithm
   - Insertion procedures
     - Cheapest Insertion
     - Farthest Insertion